 Connect With Us

 If you are experiencing minor to severe foot or heel pain, it’s recommended to speak with your podiatrist about the possibilities of using orthotics.
 A podiatrist can determine which type of orthotic is right for you and allow you to take the first steps towards being pain-free.

 If you have any questions please contact our office located in Dothan, AL .
-We offer the newest diagnostic and treatment technologies for all your foot care needs.
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

+Connect With Us